-Though I’m currently a city dweller, my natural habitat is most definitely in the wilds of apple orchards, as pictured above (or the Pacific Ocean, or the redwood forest, or…you get the idea).
+Though I’ve lived in cities for the past seven and a half years, I just made the move to Topanga Canyon, a verdant wild-land nestled in the Santa Monica mountains above Malibu, California.
 At heart, I’m a big, giant, plant lover.
 I learned, from the time I was a wee thang, that plants are our allies.
 I grew up exploring the world through my mother’s lens as an herbologist: She taught me to see the world as a place where plants and flowers offered both wisdom and healing.

 Though I’m not strictly vegetarian, I do believe in a plant-heavy diet.
 I also believe in doing what feels good.
 I learned—the very, very hard way, through great loss—that rigid adherence to one way of being can be stressful at best, and health-endangering at worst.
 Bottom line: I believe in listening to my body.

 Today’s guide is a result of the glut of questions I regularly receive about living an all natural lifestyle: Questions about the products I use, my daily habits, and my approach to living what I aim to call a balanced life.

 The truth is, I live as simply as I possibly can, and I eliminate as many complex, unpronounceable, unnecessary, and unhealthy products, ingredients, thoughts, and relationships from my life as I can.

 Here are some of the principles that make my world go round:

 Detox your emotional consumption.

 Real talk: I’m a super emotional human.
 I laugh a lot.
 I cry a lot.
 I like holding hands.
 (I swear I’m not 12, though…maybe?)
 This also means I’m keenly attuned to how things in my world affect me.
 Particularly on the internet.
 Because of how networked we are, many of us are bombarded sixteen to eighteen hours a day by subtle and blatant messaging that affects how we talk to ourselves.